 2 sick 0.2500000 0.06185896 3

-Calculating Serial Position Based Measures
+Calculating Serial-Position Based Measures in Free Recall

-The order of the answer key can be used to calculate serial position estimates, conditional response probability, and probability of first recall.
-Serial position indicates the proportion correct for each item for the position of the shown item, often used to demonstrate the serial position effect wherein participants are more likely to remember the first and last items of a list best (Murdock, 1962).
-The conditional response probability links the relationship between recall probability and the separation between items (Kahana, 1996; Kahana et al., 2002).
-The probability of first recall calculates the serial position for just the first item recalled in a list.
+The order of the answer key can be used to calculate serial position estimates, conditional response probabilities, and probability of first recall.
+Serial-position analyses compute proportions of correct recall as a function of the list position presented at study and are often used to plot serial-position curves wherein participants are more likely to remember the first and last items of a list best (Murdock, 1962).
+Lag-conditional response probabilities (lag-CRPs), compute probabilities for correctly recalled items conditionalized on the distance (i.e., lag) between items presented at study (Kahana, 1996; Kahana et al., 2002).
+Typically, lag-CRPs indicate that recall is highest at adjacent lags (+1 and -1) and lowest for more distant lags.
+For instance, if an item from list position 4 is recalled, recall from adjacent positions (3 and 5) is more likely than from more distant positions.
+Finally, probability of first recall (PFR) refers to the recall probability of the first recalled item from each study set as a function of the studied list position.
+PFRs typically indicate greater recall from late position items on immediate tests (recency effect), but greater recall for early position items if the test is delayed (primacy effect; Wahlheim & Huff, 2015).
 For each of these functions, the output from free_output$DF_Scored is the expected input.
 To create a dataframe of the percent correct by serial position, we can use the serial_position() function:

 > serial_output <- serial_position(data = free_output$DF_Scored,